-HB 5002 Amendment 1854 determined by the United States Department of Housing and Urban 1855 Development, whichever is less; or (2) a contribution agreement 1856 pursuant to subsection (i) of this section.
-1857 (h) The percentage of deed-restricted dwelling units required 1858 pursuant to subdivision (1) of subsection (g) of this section shall be 1859 determined based upon sales market typologies as described in the most 1860 recent Connecticut Housing Finance Authority Housing Needs 1861 Assessment: 1862 (1) Ten per cent for any municipality designated High 1863 Opportunity/Heating Market; 1864 (2) Ten per cent for any municipality designated High 1865 Opportunity/Cooling Market; and 1866 (3) Five per cent for any municipality designated Low 1867 Opportunity/Heating Market.
-1868 (i) Any municipality that has adopted a transit-oriented district 1869 before October 1, 2025, shall be eligible for the receipt of discretionary 1870 infrastructure funding on a priority basis for developments in such 1871 district, regardless of whether such municipality is a qualifying transit- 1872 oriented community, provided such municipality meets the eligibility 1873 criteria for the discretionary infrastructure funding.
-Nothing in this 1874 section shall be construed to (1) require that a municipality that has 1875 adopted a transit-oriented district be determined to be a qualifying 1876 transit-oriented community, or (2) authorize the secretary to deem a 1877 municipality a qualifying transit-oriented community without the 1878 approval of such municipality.
-1879 (j) Each qualifying transit-oriented community shall be eligible for 1880 additional funding pursuant to any program administered by the 1881 secretary if such community implements additional zoning criteria, 1882 including, but not limited to, higher density development, greater 1883 affordability of housing units than is required in subsection (h) of this 1884 section, the development of public land or public housing, the

-1885 implementation of programs to encourage homeownership1886 opportunities within such community and any additional criteria1887 determined by the secretary.

-1888 (k) (1) The secretary, in consultation with the interagency council on 1889 housing development established pursuant to section 24 of this act, shall 1890 develop guidelines concerning transit-oriented districts within 1891 qualifying transit-oriented communities, including, but not limited to, 1892 prioritizing mixed-use and mixed-income developments; increasing the 1893 availability of affordable housing; ensuring appropriate environmental 1894 considerations in the development of such districts, with an emphasis 1895 on the analysis of any potential impacts on environmental justice 1896 communities, as defined in section 22a-20a of the general statutes; 1897 increasing ridership of mass transit systems; increasing the feasibility of 1898 walking, biking and utilizing other means of mobility other than motor 1899 vehicle travel; reducing the need for motor vehicle travel; maximizing 1900 the availability of developable land; increasing the economic viability of 1901 development projects; reducing the length of time to approve 1902 applications for development; lot size; lot coverage; setback 1903 requirements; floor area ratio; height restrictions; and inclusionary 1904 zoning requirements.
-Such guidelines may include model ordinances, 1905 regulations or bylaws that may be adopted by a municipality pursuant 1906 to section 8-2 of the general statutes, as amended by this act.
-Except as 1907 provided in subdivision (2) of this subsection, regulations developed by 1908 a qualifying transit-oriented community concerning transit-oriented 1909 districts within such community shall substantially comply with the 1910 guidelines adopted by the secretary.
-The secretary, or the secretary's 1911 designee, may offer technical assistance to any qualifying transit-1912 oriented community concerning the adoption of such regulations.
+- (2) Ten per cent for any municipality designated High Opportunity/Cooling Market; and - (3) Five per cent for any municipality designated Low Opportunity/Heating Market. - (i) Any municipality that has adopted a transit-oriented district before October 1, 2025, shall be eligible for the receipt of discretionary infrastructure funding on a priority basis for developments in such district, regardless of whether such municipality is a qualifying transit-oriented community, provided such municipality meets the eligibility criteria for the discretionary infrastructure funding.
+Nothing in this section shall be construed to (1) require that a municipality that has adopted a transit-oriented district be determined to be a qualifying transit-oriented community, or (2) authorize the secretary to deem a municipality a qualifying transit-oriented community without the approval of such municipality. - (j) Each qualifying transit-oriented community shall be eligible for additional funding pursuant to any program administered by the secretary if such community implements additional zoning criteria, including, but not limited to, higher density development, greater affordability of housing units than is required in subsection (h) of this section, the development of public land or public housing, the implementation of programs to encourage homeownership opportunities within such community and any additional criteria determined by the secretary. - (k) (1) The secretary, in consultation with the interagency council on housing development established pursuant to section 21 of this act, shall develop guidelines concerning transit-oriented districts within qualifying transit-oriented communities, including, but not limited to, prioritizing mixed-use and mixed-income developments; increasing the availability of affordable housing; ensuring appropriate environmental considerations in the development of such districts, with an emphasis on the analysis of any potential impacts on environmental justice communities, as defined in section 22a-20a of the general statutes; increasing ridership of mass transit systems; increasing the feasibility of walking, biking and utilizing other means of mobility other than motor vehicle travel; reducing the need for motor vehicle travel; maximizing the availability of developable land; increasing the economic viability of development projects; reducing the length of time to approve applications for development; lot size; lot coverage; setback requirements; floor area ratio; height restrictions; and inclusionary zoning requirements.
+Such guidelines may include model ordinances, regulations or bylaws that may be adopted by a municipality pursuant to section 8-2 of the general statutes, as amended by this act.
+Except as provided in subdivision (2) of this subsection, regulations developed by a qualifying transit-oriented community concerning transit-oriented districts within such community shall substantially comply with the guidelines adopted by the secretary.
+The secretary, or the secretary's designee, may offer technical assistance to any qualifying transitoriented community concerning the adoption of such regulations.